wm75/minimal-actions/README.md

 # minimal-actions

-A repo for testing github actions that are only running under some limited conditions, e.g. not for draft PRs, and which don't run twice for pushes to PRs.
+A repo for testing github actions that are only run under some limited conditions, e.g. not for draft PRs, and which don't run twice for pushes to PRs.